Königsberg fortifications

 The fortifications of the former East Prussian capital Königsberg (now Kaliningrad) consist of numerous defensive walls, forts, bastions and other structures.
 They make up the First and the Second Defensive Belt, built in 1626—1634 and 1843—1859, respectively.
 The 15 metre-thick First Belt was erected due to Königsberg's vulnerability during the Polish–Swedish wars.
 The Second Belt was largely constructed on the place of the first one, which was in a bad condition.
 The new belt included twelve bastions, three ravelins, seven spoil banks and two fortresses, surrounded by a water moat.
 Ten brick gates served as entrances and passages through defensive lines and were equipped with moveable bridges.

 The Königsberg fortifications became largely obsolete even before the completion of construction due to the rapid development of artillery.
-Following the military setbacks of Nazi Germany, however, they became strategically important again (particularly during the East Prussian Offensive).
+Following the military setbacks of Nazi Germany, however, they became strategically important again (particularly during the East Prussian offensive in 1945).

 Major fortifications

 Astronomic Bastion

-The Astronomic Bastion was erected in 1855-1860 and got its name because of proximity to the Königsberg Observatory.
+The Astronomic Bastion (German: Bastion Sternwarte) was erected in 1855-1860 and received its name from its proximity to the Königsberg Observatory.
 The bastion's wall was demolished in 1910.
 Subsequently the bastion was used to accommodate the Russian OMON for some time.
 Later the structure was bought by the Russian MP Asanbuba Niudyurbegov.

 Bronsart Fort

-The Bronsart Fort (Bronsart bei Mandein) was constructed in 1875-80 and is named after General Paul Bronsart von Schellendorff.
+The Bronsart Fort (Bronsart bei Mandein) was constructed in 1875-80 and is named after Prussian general Paul Bronsart von Schellendorff.
 It did not suffer much during military actions, remaining in quite good condition.

 Dohna Tower

-The Dohna Tower (Dohnaturm) was built in 1858 in Neo-Romanesque style and is named after Friedrich Ferdinand Alexander zu Dohna-Schlobitten.
+The Dohna Tower (Dohnaturm) was built in 1858 in Neo-Romanesque style and is named after Prussian politician Friedrich Ferdinand Alexander zu Dohna-Schlobitten.
 Following its restoration after World War II the tower started to accommodate the Amber Museum.